rofe-dl/mongoose-footprints/README.md

 Changes in referenced/populated documents will not be logged unless the referenced Object ID changes entirely to a different one.
 However changes in nested documents or subdocuments will be logged.

+The plugin also supports sessions so queries in aborted transactions won't be logged.

 Currently it supports the following operations:

 - Update